 If you decide to only burn your wax melt for an hour or so, you can simply let the wax harden and re-burn at a later time.

 Step 4: Remove the wax and clean your burner

 If you've burnt your wax melt and are thinking "why doesn't this smell anymore?" you may be experiencing a case of nose-blindness, or more likely, it's time to change your wax melt.

 So how do you empty a wax burner?
 Firstly, make sure your burner is cool to touch.

-There are a few methods you can use to do this.
+Next, there are a few methods you can use to empty your burner.
 Some people like to burn the wax for a few minutes until it's in a liquid form, soak it up using cotton balls and discard.

 Others will turn on the burner for a moment until the wax has loosened slightly, scoop it out and pop it in the bin.

 Alternatively you can use re-useable popper liners.
 Sit a liner in the burner dish, put your melt in, and simply pop the hardened wax back out when you're finished for a less messy approach.

 Once you've removed your wax, wipe the burner dish down with either a paper towel or damp cloth.
 We don't recommend using cleaning products as this may give off harmful gases when burning.

 So, congratulations!
 You're now a wax melt pro.
 Go out there and get melting!
 You can shop our range of luxury wax melts here.